Telejato: History

 the Italian Communist Refoundation Party (Partito della Rifondazione Comunista or PRC) which, in turn, sold it, in 1999, to Giuseppe "Pino" Maniaci, a Sicilian building-contractor and entrepreneur.

 At the time of its purchase by Maniaci, the station was ostensibly in a state of "impending financial collapse", due to the debts incurred by its previous management.
 Moreover, its classification as "community television" carried an advertising limit of three minutes per hour.
 Maniaci's stated intention was to turn his mostly family-run Telejato into a "miniature, amateur CNN", as he called it, and, therefore, "the world’s longest TV news programme" was born, with a total of two hours of service, from 2:30 pm until 4:30pm.

 Gradually, Telejato turned to investigative reportage, first turning its attention to local polluters.
 The station has been sued "more than 200 times" from Distilleria Bertolino alone, on account of the many reportages carried out by Telejato into alleged pollution by the distillery factory.

 The Sicilian Mafia eventually became the station's main subject of reporting.

 Audience

 Telejato's signal covered the provinces of Palermo and Trapani, with an approximate target viewership of 150,000 people.
+Pino Maniaci announces that on 28 April 2021 the Telejato's signal covers all provinces of Sicily.

-On 28 April 2021, Pino Maniaci announces that the Telejato's signal covers all provinces of Sicily.
+On 1 January 2023 Pino Maniaci announced the opening of the new Telejato television channel on LCN 195 of digital terrestrial television, made possible thanks to the donations collected up to that point, and relaunched the fundraising campaign to cover the maintenance costs for the entire year which amounted to 40,000 euros.
+It is now also visible on the “Telejato” app available on the Play Store and Apple Store, on smart TVs by dialing channel 15 and accessing the Telejato section after clicking the central button on the remote control.